dfdtc/IC_705_CNC_Shield/README.md

 ### 1. Fabrication Notes

 #### 1.1
-Because some outsourcing factories provide free edge chamfering / deburring (e.g., Kuanzhou), the top and bottom plate models have no edge chamfers.
+Because some outsourcing factories provide free edge chamfering / deburring (e.g., CNC-AiCNC-Ai), the top and bottom plate models have no edge chamfers.
 Pay attention to whether your chosen factory offers this service.

 #### 1.2
 The handle model is provided in both un‑chamfered & non‑countersunk versions, as well as chamfered & countersunk variants.